grawson/Baxter-The-Pool-Wiz/README.md

 ```

 The Baxter should be waving its arms :)
-Now to test MoveIt!, stop the wobbler script and run:
+Now to test MoveIt!, stop the wobbler script and run in the same window:

 ``` bash
 # Start trajectory controller